-Last year, the need for new business was top priority at professional service firms.
+Last year, the need for new business was top priority for professional service firms.
 This year, a shortage of top talent to service that business is the main concern.
 From small businesses to global companies, leaders at professional services firms are facing real challenges when it comes to recruiting and retaining the best the market has to offer.

 Not all hope is lost though, there are three important areas that professional service firms can focus on to help set them up for success.